Cher... Special

 Cher...
-Special is a television special starring American singer/actress Cher that was broadcast on ABC on April 3, 1978, at 9:00 pm ET/PT and was recorded at ABC Studios in Burbank, California.
+Special is a television special starring American singer/actress Cher that was broadcast on ABC on April 3, 1978, at 9:00 pm ET/PT and was recorded at ABC Studios in Los Angeles, California.
 Cher ...
 Special was a ratings success for ABC and it was ranked among the Top 10 most watched programs of the week.
 In the fall of 1978, it was honored with a technical Emmy Award for "Best Achievement in Lighting Direction".
 It also received an Emmy nomination for "Best Art Direction for a Comedy-Variety or Musical Special" and Dolly Parton was also nominated for an Emmy in the category of "Best Supporting Actress in a Variety or Musical Special".

 The show

 The show features Dolly Parton, Rod Stewart and The Tubes.
 As the show begins, there is a spotlight on the floor and the voice of Georgia Holt, Cher's mother, is heard calling her young daughter: "Cher?
 Cher?
 Cher, is that you?
 I thought I asked you not to mess up my record albums."
 Cher steps into the spotlight, made up to look like a younger version of herself with her hair in pigtails.
 The young Cher sits on the floor and tells her mother that she is upset because she is not blonde and she says that all the pretty girls have blonde hair and blue eyes.
 Her mother tells her daughter that she is beautiful and someday she will realize just how special she really is.
 Cher tells her mother that she will try to understand and explains that she got into the record albums so that she could learn the songs from West Side Story for school.
 When her mother asks Cher what part she is going to play, Cher replies, "all of them".

 Cher stands up, looks directly at the camera, and says, "Ladies and gentlemen, for tonight’s entertainment, I am proud to present West Side Story.
 I will be playing all the parts.
 Thank you."
 For the next fifteen minutes, Cher sings and dances to a medley of songs from the musical, playing both male and female characters.